maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 ![blurblurblur](./blurblurblur.png)

+>⚠️ Beta Landing Page – Official Launch on July 20
+> Content is being updated frequently.
+Bookmark this page to follow the evolution.

 > **This isn’t just a prompt tool.
 It’s a structural language-control system for images.**

 In most AI image generation processes, you input a prompt — and pray.